barrc/get_ncei/README.md

 - The file post_process_evap.py can be used to create the D4EM_PMET_updated file
     - Update the end year and period of record (marked with #TODO)

+- Many scripts that were used for the original update